MadStu/connect-4-plus/README.md

 - __Personalised Messages__

-  - The players name is known so we use it
+  - The players name is known so we use it.

 ![Players Name](https://github.com/MadStu/connect-4/raw/main/assets/images/big-name.png)